rawjute/rules-engine/README.md

 rulesEngine.saveRule(rule);
 ```

-We created a rule with the "weather-rule-1", but nothing changes until we set the `@Trigger` annotation to a method.
+We created a rule with the `"weather.change"`, but nothing changes until we set the `@Trigger` annotation to a method.
 Let's add the annotation to the previous method:
 ```java
 @Trigger("weather.change")
 public void weatherChanged() {